BenjaminBini/getting-to-philosophy/README.md

 ### start(page, print, callback)

 * page : the starting wikipedia page name
-* print : boolean, if true, the pages name will be logged in the console
 * callbackEach : function called after each new page is reached
 	* the page name is passed as a paramter to the function
 * callback : function called after start function ends